 After the headset has been paired with your smartphone, it will automatically reconnect for future uses.
 If you’ve paired multiple devices to the earphones, they will automatically reconnect to the last-used device.

 Only one high-quality Bluetooth codec is supported: AAC, which was a bummer seeing how the OnePlus Bullets Wireless 2 and Bullets Wireless both support aptX.
 Given AAC’s somewhat inconsistent performance on Android, some Android users may want to force SBC streaming depending on their handsets

 While this may seem disappointing, it isn’t a devastating specification because sound quality has more to do with audio engineering than Bluetooth codec support alone.
 Plus, the earphones’ semi-open fit means that your media is constantly subjected to auditory masking; in other words, loud environmental sounds make it hard to perceive the relatively quiet sound of your music—this particularly affects low-frequency notes.

 How long does the OnePlus Buds battery last?

 Upon subjecting the headsets to our testing—a constant 75dB output from 100-0%—the OnePlus Buds lasted 6 hours, 12 minutes on a single charge.
-This falls short of the listed 7-hour battery life, but most listeners will get closer to that by listening at lower volumes.
+This falls short of the listed 7-hour battery life, but most listeners will get closer to that by listening to lower volumes.
 Bear in mind that using the headset for phone calls is much more demanding: you’ll get 41% less usage out of the headset when using it for calls alone, compared to streaming music.

 The charging case uses the same Warp Charging technology as OnePlus smartphones.